Need help? We are here for you 24/7:

 Want to get involved with The Trevor Project’s life-saving work but don’t know where to start?

 Click on these options to explore how you can help end suicide among LGBTQ youth.

 Welcome to our blog and events section!
 Find out the current stories, and learn about our upcoming events.

-As a 501(c)3 non-profit organization, The Trevor Project relies on the generosity of friends to ensure that lesbian, gay, bisexual, transgender, and questioning (LGBTQ) youth have a safe place to turn in times of crisis.
-Your support also helps fuel our advocacy and education initiatives, promoting safe and inclusive environments for all youth, regardless of sexual orientation or gender identity.
+As a 501(c)3 non-profit, The Trevor Project relies on the generosity of friends to ensure that lesbian, gay, bisexual, transgender, and questioning (LGBTQ) youth have a safe place to turn in times of crisis.

 Access information about preventing suicide, our education workshops, and Trevor’s unique resources for LGBTQ youth.

 Abbe Land talks about Trevor's new 3-year plan....Read full article